raul23/organize-ebooks/README.rst

     --pdf {pdftotext,ebook-convert}                 Set the conversion method for pdf documents. (default: pdftotext)

   Options related to extracting ISBNS from files and finding metadata by ISBN:
+    --max-isbns NUMBER                              Maximum number of ISBNs to try when fetching metadata from online sources by ISBNs. (default: 5)
     -i, --isbn-regex ISBN_REGEX                     This is the regular expression used to match ISBN-like numbers in the supplied books. (default:
                                                     (?<![0-9])(-?9-?7[789]-?)?((-?[0-9]-?){9}[0-9xX])(?![0-9]))
     --isbn-blacklist-regex REGEX                    Any ISBNs that were matched by the ISBN_REGEX above and pass the ISBN validation algorithm are